 The Department of Classical & Archaeological Studies offers supervision from world-class academics with expertise in a wide range of disciplines, able to support and guide you through your research.
 Your progress is carefully monitored to ensure that you are on track to produce a thesis valued by the academic community.
 Throughout your programme, you are able to attend and contribute to research seminars, workshops, and research and transferable skills training courses.

 You may be eligible for a fully-funded PhD scholarship to support your studies with us.
-The PhD in Classical and Archaeological Studies at Kent can be funded through the Graduate Teaching Assistantship (GTA) scheme, or through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
-Please indicate in your application if you want to be considered for any of these programmes, and explain your eligibility for the chosen scheme.
-For the full list of scholarships available within the School, please see our postgraduate scholarship page.
+The PhD in Classical and Archaeological Studies at Kent can be funded through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
+Please indicate in your application if you want to be considered , and explain your eligibility.
+For the full list of scholarships available within the School, please see our postgraduate funding page.

-Classical & Archaeological Studies operates as a department of the School of European Culture and Languages (SECL), and there are corresponding opportunities for a high level of interdisciplinary interaction (five modern languages, philosophy, theology and religious studies and comparative literature), in addition to the informal links with staff in the rest of the University researching medieval history, the history of science, and social anthropology.
-We have good partnerships with high-profile universities and organisations such as the Universities of Ghent and Lille 3, the Flemish Heritage Institute, UCLA, the Free University of Amsterdam and the Vrije Universitat Brussel (VUB).
+Classical & Archaeological Studies operates as a department of the Division of Arts and Humanities, in addition to the informal links with staff in the rest of the University researching medieval history, the history of science, and social anthropology.
+We have good partnerships with high-profile universities and organisations such as the Universities of Ghent and Lille 3, the Flemish Heritage Institute, UCLA, the Free University of Amsterdam and the Vrije Universiteit Brussel (VUB).

 We offer bursaries to enable students to participate in departmental fieldwork projects for three weeks at a time, covering travel, food and accommodation.
 Typically, around 30 students each year have been placed on research and training excavations in Britain, Italy (including Ostia, port of Rome) and Greece, relating to sites of Bronze Age Greek (Minoan), Iron Age, Roman, Late Antique and Anglo-Saxon date.